Use chroot with vsftpd to connect to FTPS with multiple users

 local_root=/mnt/ftp chroot_local_user=YES chroot_list_enable=YES allow_writeable_chroot=YES chroot_list_file=/etc/vsftpd/chroot_list user_config_dir=/etc/vsftpd/users

-it is /mnt/ftp, and " chroot_local_user " allows you to set the user to not be able to access directories above the one specified in local_root.
+it's /mnt/ftp, and "chhroot_local_user" allows you to configure the system so that users cannot access directories above the one specified by local_root.

 chroot_list_enable=YES